Azariagmt/herbicide-recommendation-system/README.md

 ## Herbicide recommendation system using flask for the backend and react and react native for the front end
-This is an Image processing system which detects between the three common invasive plant species in Ethiopia: parthenium weed (Parthenium hysterophorus),prosopis (Prosopis juliflora) and lantana weed (Lantana camara). ) which accuracy will also be scaled with more data.
+This is an Image processing system which detects between the three common invasive plant species in Ethiopia: parthenium weed (Parthenium hysterophorus),prosopis (Prosopis juliflora) and lantana weed (Lantana camara).

 <html>
   <body>